Chase & Status: 2016–2017: Tribe

-The duo released their fourth studio album Tribe on 18 August 2017, and featured collaborations with artists such as Craig David, Emeli Sandé, Shy FX and Slaves.
-The album featured much more drum and bass compared to their last album Brand New Machine, taking the band back to the sound which initially made them a commercial success, whilst still experimenting with other genres such as UK garage in the track "Reload" with Craig David and electronic rock in the track "Control" with British punk band Slaves.
+The duo released their fourth studio album Tribe on 18 August 2017, and featured collaborations with artists such as Craig David, Emeli Sandé, Shy FX and SOFT PLAY.
+The album featured much more drum and bass compared to their last album Brand New Machine, taking the band back to the sound which initially made them a commercial success, whilst still experimenting with other genres such as UK garage in the track "Reload" with Craig David and electronic rock in the track "Control" with British punk band Soft Play.

 Remixes and productions

 The duo have also created a remix version of "Invaders Must Die" for the Prodigy.
 In Australia, the remix reached fifty three on the Aria Singles Chart and number seven on the Aria Dance Chart.
-They have also produced for Rihanna numerous times, on her fourth album Rated R, sixth album Talk That Talk and seventh album "Unapologetic", as well as producing British singer Rita Ora's number one UK hit, "R.I.P", and co-producing a track on Alexandra Burke's album Overcome.
+They have also produced for Rihanna numerous times, on her fourth album Rated R, sixth album Talk That Talk and seventh album Unapologetic, as well as producing British singer Rita Ora's number one UK hit, "R.I.P", and co-producing a track on Alexandra Burke's album Overcome.
 Other remixes include Black Canvas' "Broken Dreams", Dizzee Rascal's "Sirens", Nneka's "Heartbeat" and Capleton's "Who Dem" (renamed "Duppy Man").
 Chase & Status also produced a track for singer Example for his second album Won't Go Quietly ("Sick Note") and again for his third album Playing in the Shadows ("Playing in the Shadows").
 They also produced Example's unreleased track "Pink Notes" that features on his mixtape The Credit Munch Redux.